-Minelab continues to fast-track development of the next-generation dual-sensing countermine detector, which incorporates metal detection with ground-penetrating radar.
-As previously announced, the company received \$6.7 million in Australian government funding towards this project, which is targeted for completion in FY19.
-Although this development is technically challenging, success will bring sales opportunities to the Australian Army and to other allied first-world armies.
+Minelab continues to fast-track development of our next generation dual-sensing countermine detector, which incorporates metal detection with ground-penetrating radar.
+The company has received \$6.7 million in government funding towards this project, which is targeted for completion in FY19.
+Although this development is technically challenging, success will bring sales opportunities to the Australian Army and other allied first-world armies.

-Our strategy for Minelab is to maintain our competitive advantage across gold, recreational and countermine markets by continually investing and innovating our technology platforms, while at the same time expanding our critical routes to market.
+Our strategy for Minelab is to maintain our competitive advantage across gold, recreational and countermine markets by continually investing and innovating our technology platforms, while at the same time expanding our international routes to market.

 While we are confident of continued success in FY18, the unpredictable nature of our sales into Africa makes forecasting difficult.
-As detailed above, the Minelab business has a base level of sales in the range of \$85 million to \$95 million, however if strong demand for gold detectors continues, sales can exceed this level.
+The Minelab business has a base level of sales in the range of \$85 to \$95 million; however, if strong demand for gold detectors continues, sales can exceed this level.